d384zhan/Financial_Planner/README.md

 - Goal budgeting & financial advice

 ## How to Use
-1. Download `FinancialPlanner.xlsx`.
+1. Download `FinancialPlanner.xlsx`
-2. Open the file and enable macros.
+2. Open the file and enable macros!